-Package Insert: Information for the User
+Package Leaflet: Information for the User

 Tiorfan 100 mg Hard Capsules

-6. Contents of the pack and additional informationl
+Contents of the pack:

 Warnings and precautions

-Use of Tiorfan with other medications
+Using Tiorfan with other medicines

 Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before taking any medicine.

-Driving and operating machinery
+Driving and using machines

 Tiorfan contains lactose

 Tiorfan contains lactose (a type of sugar).
-If your doctor has told you that you have intolerance to some sugars, ask your doctor before taking Tiorfan.
+If your doctor has told you that you have an intolerance to some sugars, ask your doctor before taking Tiorfan.

-This medication does not contain gluten.
+This medicine does not contain gluten.

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

-The usual dose is one capsule taken three times a day, which should be swallowed with a glass of water.
+The usual dose is one capsule three times a day, which should be swallowed with a glass of water.

 Children